pahuber/PHRINGE/README.md

 ## Features

-- Generate synthetic photometry data for a space-based nulling interferometer
+- Model different array architectures including different array configurations (Emma-X, Triangle, Pentagon) and different nulling schemes (double Bracewell, Kernel)
+- Model noise contributions from astrophysical sources including stellar, local zodi and exozodi leakage
+- Model noise contributions from systematic instrument perturbations including amplitude, phase (OPD) and polarization rotation perturbations
+- Configure the osbervation and the observatory with all major parameters (see example configuration file in /examples)
+- Configure the observed planetary system including the star, planets and exozodi (see example system configuration in /examples)
-- Export the data as a FITS file
+- Export the photometry data as a FITS file

 ## Requirements